developertogo/examples-pyramid-sales/README.md

 Strategy
 --------

 *   Select an elegant front end graphic library
 *   Data is randomly auto-generated and stored in the DB
-* Data will be fetched from DB and pass to the front end for display
+*   Data is fetched via an ajax call, e.g. http://pyramid-sales.herokuapp.com/sales_month, to select the data from DB and pass to the front end for display
 *   Unit test the workflow
 * Setup Pyramid directory structure for models and views so that new functionality is easily added

 Getting Started
 ---------------

+* git clone or download it to your local system.

 Note: $venv is 'your virtual env'

-- cd 'directory_to_this_app'
+* cd 'directory_to_this_app'

-# install require packages
+*   install require packages
-- $venv/bin/python setup.py develop
+        $venv/bin/python setup.py develop

-# initialize the db creating a 'sales_month' table if it does not exist
-# and inserting random values
+*   initialize the db creating a 'sales_month' table if it does not exist and inserting random values
-- $venv/bin/initialize_sales_db development.ini
+        $venv/bin/initialize_sales_db development.ini

-# run the unitest
+*   run the unitest
-- $venv/bin/python setup.py test -q
+        $venv/bin/python setup.py test -q

-# start app
+* start app
-- $venv/bin/pserve development.ini
+        $venv/bin/pserve development.ini

-Using d3.js to display the sales-month line graph
+Using d3.js to fetch the data via an ajax call and display the sales-month line graph.